nikitak17cmu/pui-hwnikita/final-project/README.md

 - You can click on any part of the Hue & You card on the homepage to get to this page.
 - Within this page, users can hover over each artwork to see its name.
 - Within the color choices section, you can hover over the different color options to see which artwork each description is referring to.
 - You can click on ‘Fauvism,’ and it will take you to a page that goes into the history of the art style.
-You can click the back button to get back to the page.

 Reveries